lgochoaza-droid/analysis-credit-risk-dataset/README.md

 <p align="center">
   <em>
     Table 1.
-Heighest default probability per segment.
+Highest default probability per segment.
   </em>
 </p>

 ## Results.

 We find a general default probability of 11.10% which could be heigher or smaller according to some properties that depends of the segmentation.
-If we see Table 1., we find that the heighest default probability per segmentation isn't very different that the general probability (with the exception of possitive compensation).
+If we see Table 1., we find that the highest default probability per segmentation isn't very different that the general probability (with the exception of possitive compensation).

 After, we find that the mean balance in default group is 802761 USD and not-default group is 1220939 USD, seems that clients with default result have smaller balances but the results of Kruskal-wallis test (H = 1.68, p-value = 0.19.
 Also see Fig 1.) told us that there is not enough evidence to distinguish between the two groups.